-A UK visa refusal letter — formally a Notice of Refusal served under Appendix SN (Service of Notices) of the Immigration Rules — is the official Home Office document recording a visa refusal, citing the specific Immigration Rules paragraphs the application failed under, and identifying available recovery options with their deadlines.
-Every refusal letter follows a standardised six-section structure: header with the GWF / VAF reference, decision statement, reasons for decision, evidence assessment, and next steps.
-The substantive recovery deadlines run from the refusal letter date: 14 days for in-country administrative review or appeal; 28 days for out-of-country; 3 months for judicial review.
-This guide covers the letter's anatomy, VAF / GWF reference numbers, the decision email vs refusal letter distinction, how to obtain a replacement if lost, and the strategic recovery options.
+A UK visa refusal letter — formally a Notice of Refusal served under Appendix SN (Service of Notices) — is the official Home Office document recording a refusal, citing the Immigration Rules the application failed under, and identifying recovery options with their deadlines.
+It follows a six-section structure: header with the GWF / VAF reference, decision statement, reasons, evidence assessment, and next steps.
+Deadlines run from the letter date: 14 days in-country, 28 days out-of-country for administrative review or appeal; 3 months for judicial review.
+This guide covers the letter's anatomy, reference numbers, the email-vs-letter distinction, replacing a lost copy, and recovery options.

 Source: Appendix SN (Service of Notices) of the Immigration Rules; Home Office decision communication guidance; UKVI Sheffield decision-making centre framework, May 2026

 The substantive UK visa refusal letter framework is unchanged in 2026.
-Appendix SN (Service of Notices) continues to govern how the Home Office serves refusal decisions — by email notification followed by the physical letter (returned with the passport for entry clearance applications, or available through the UKVI online account for in-country applications).
-The standardised six-section structure (header → decision statement → reasons → evidence assessment → next steps) continues across all visa categories.
-The 14-day / 28-day administrative review and tribunal appeal windows, and the 3-month judicial review deadline, are unchanged.
-Templated email notifications for delays (NSF Tier 1, "unable to make a decision" Tier 1/2, "exceptionally complex issues" Tier 3) operate alongside — not as a replacement for — the formal refusal letter.
-A delay email is never a refusal; a Notice of Refusal is the only formal refusal document.
+Appendix SN (Service of Notices) governs how refusal decisions are served — by email notification followed by the physical letter (with the returned passport for entry clearance, or via the UKVI online account in-country).
+The 14-day / 28-day administrative review and appeal windows, and the 3-month judicial review deadline, are unchanged.
+Templated delay emails operate alongside — not instead of — the formal letter.
+A delay email is never a refusal; only a Notice of Refusal is the formal refusal document.

 UK Visa Refusal Letter 2026 — Service of Notice, VAF Number, and Recovery Options

 A UK visa refusal letter is the official Home Office Notice of Immigration Decision that records a refusal, sets out the legal and evidential basis, identifies the remedies available, and starts the clock on time-limited recovery options.
-Every refusal recovery — administrative review, tribunal appeal, judicial review, reconsideration, or fresh application — depends on first understanding what the letter says.
-The letter is structured to a Home Office template: header with the GWF / VAF reference, decision statement, detailed reasons for refusal citing specific Immigration Rules paragraphs, evidence assessment, and a "next steps" section.
-For underlying refusal grounds, see our common UK visa refusal reasons and Part 9 general grounds refusals guides.
+Every recovery route — administrative review, tribunal appeal, judicial review, reconsideration, or fresh application — depends on first understanding what the letter says.
+It is structured to a Home Office template: header, decision statement, reasons citing specific Immigration Rules, evidence assessment, and next steps.
+For grounds, see our common refusal reasons and Part Suitability grounds guides.

 What is a UK Visa Refusal Letter?
 Appendix SN Framework

-A UK visa refusal letter is the official Home Office Notice of Immigration Decision served under Appendix SN (Service of Notices) of the Immigration Rules.
-It records a visa refusal, identifies the specific Immigration Rules paragraphs the application failed under, and sets out the applicant's recovery options.
-The letter is the single source of truth for the refusal — the email notification is only an alert that a decision has been made and does not contain refusal reasons or remedies.
-The letter is typically delivered with the returned passport (out-of-country) or via the UKVI online account (in-country).
+A UK visa refusal letter is the official Home Office Notice of Immigration Decision served under Appendix SN (Service of Notices).
+It records a refusal, identifies the Immigration Rules paragraphs the application failed under, and sets out the recovery options.
+The letter is the single source of truth — the email notification is only an alert that a decision has been made, with no reasons or remedies.
+It is delivered with the returned passport (out-of-country) or via the UKVI online account (in-country).

 UK Visa Refusal Letter Structure — Standard Six-Section Format